 Instead of trying to do everything at once, focus on one task at a time, from the most important and urgent to the least.

-This way, you can ensure that you’re giving each task the attention it deserves and making progress on the things that are most important.
+By prioritizing important tasks, you can ensure that you’re giving each task the attention it deserves and making progress on the things that are most essential.

 4. Do your hardest tasks first